 This would require you to remove your eBook from the other stores.
 It may also require you to establish your own KDP account if you were using an aggregator for Amazon distribution.
 Again, read the rules before you sign-up.
 Update: Bookbaby says you can use their service to manage your KDP Select account.

 Should I choose a company that handles both eBook and print book distribution?

 There is no quick or simple answer.
 My general rule is to treat each of these independently whenever possible, but that’s because I value control over convenience.
-The only really serious offering in this regard is IngramSpark, and when I use them for eBook distribution, I nearly always exclude Amazon and Apple from their distribution.
+The only really serious offering in this regard is IngramSpark, and when I use them for eBook distribution, I always exclude Amazon and Apple from their eBook distribution.

 Which eBook file (Mobi, EPUB, PDF) do I use with each store?